swarnimsoni/CarND-Behavioral-Cloning-P3/project_writeup.md

 The final model architecture (model.py) consisted of a convolution neural network with the following layers and layer sizes ...

-Here is a visualization of the architecture: (note: visualizing the architecture is optional according to the project rubric) [TODO: correct and add image of nvidia pipeline]
+Here is a visualization of the architecture:

-![alt text][image1]
+![Modified Nvidia Network][image1]

 #### 3. Creation of the Training Set & Training Process